 City of Lights (Pastel)

 Lesson Learned: ALWAYS buy acid-free paper.
-Artist-grade materials will be more expensive and promise longevity but cheaper means it is not going to survive and will break down quickly such as my 'City of Lights' drawing & collage.
-Silly me didn't think to buy the acid-free paper so now my favorite charcoal drawing is decaying and it's turned yellow over the 10-year period.
+Artist-grade materials will be more expensive and promise longevity, but cheaper means it is not going to survive and will break down quickly, such as my 'City of Lights' drawing & collage.
+Silly me didn't think to buy acid-free paper, so now my favorite charcoal drawing is decaying and has turned yellow over the 10-year period.

-You can see back in 2005 the charcoal rubbing was light grey and in 10 years aging now into yellow and decaying.
-There is no getting around it so spend a few extra dollars and make the commitment that your work is worthy, even the experimental work.
-If the art doesn't turn out, do not throw it out but save it for collage and experimentation.
+You can see that back in 2005, the charcoal rubbing was light grey, and in 10 years, it has now aged to yellow and is decaying.
+There is no getting around it, so spend a few extra dollars and make the commitment that your work is worthy, even the experimental work.
+If the art doesn't turn out, don't throw it out; save it for collage and experimentation.

-You can see back in 2005 the charcoal rubbing was light grey and in 10 years aging now into yellow and decaying.
-There is no getting around it so spend a few extra dollars and make the commitment that your work is worthy, even the experimental work.
-If the art doesn't turn out, do not throw it out but save it for collage and experimentation.
+You can see that back in 2005, the charcoal rubbing was light grey, and in 10 years, it has now aged to yellow and is decaying.
+There is no getting around it, so spend a few extra dollars and make the commitment that your work is worthy, even the experimental work.
+If the art doesn't turn out, don't throw it out; save it for collage and experimentation.

 Listed is my growing collection of pastel brands.
-Each pastel brand is not only a unique color mix but also each brand's mark-making abilities have its own specific way of expelling the pigments onto various toothy surfaces.
+Each pastel brand is not only a unique color mix, but also each brand's mark-making abilities have their own specific way of expelling the pigments onto various toothy surfaces.

 ![]() |

 I found an OLD dresser in a snowbank a few years ago and dragged it home to fix it up and make it become my PERFECT pastel storage unit.
 I divided the drawers with cardboard to separate the pastels into their value ranges from light to dark.
-For some pastels like Schminke & Sennelier, I leave them in their original boxes as they are too fragile to toss into a drawer.
+For some pastels, such as Schminke & Sennelier, I leave them in their original boxes, as they are too fragile to toss into a drawer.

 ![]() |